Get all the latest data for Greece

 What is the 5-year property price forecast for Greece as of 2026?

-The projected average annual appreciation rate over the next 5 years in Greece falls between 3.5% and 5.5% per year, depending on which scenario plays out.
+The projected average annual appreciation rate for Greece property over the next 5 years is about 4.5% to 6% per year.

 Which areas in Greece will have the best price growth over the next 5 years?

-The top three areas in Greece expected to have the best price growth over the next 5 years are the Athens regeneration belt (including neighborhoods like Kypseli, Metaxourgeio, and Neos Kosmos), Piraeus and the Elliniko-Glyfada coastal zone, and Thessaloniki (especially Kalamaria and Toumba).
+The top three areas in Greece expected to have the best price growth over the next 5 years are Thessaloniki, Piraeus and Crete, especially Chania and Heraklion.

 What property type will give the best return in Greece over 5 years as of 2026?